kiyolee/apr-util-win-build/README.md

 > \> git clone https://github.com/kiyolee/apr-util-win-build.git

 Build all these dependencies in the suggested order as shown above and finally apr-util, with the same corresponding Visual Studio solution of course.

+### Notes:

+* dbm odbc and crypto openssl drivers are embedded.
+Corresponding driver DLLs are neither built nor needed by design.
+* LDAP functionality is not available currently.